 Such systems did not go far from the old idea first proposed by Benjamin Franklin back in 1752.
 Well, today we obviously use better quality materials that can last longer and may require less maintenance.
-Especially, the buried ground rod (not available for visual inspections) must guarantee long lasting performance despite all forces of nature (corrosion than can be accelerated in acidic soils).
+Especially, the buried ground rod (not available for visual inspections) must guarantee long-lasting performance despite all forces of nature (corrosion than can be accelerated in acidic soils).

 To make it clear, the Lighting Protection System does not prevent nor repel strikes.
-What it does is it provides the secure path for discharging the energy of lightning strikes, effectively “bypassing” the structure of the house!
-Some suspect that such systems may attract lighting strikes, but that scenario has very low probability given that fact that “lightning discharges” span distances of up to few miles (kilometers) from the cloud to the earth.
+What it does is it provides a secure path for discharging the energy of lightning strikes, effectively “bypassing” the structure of the house!
+Some suspect that such systems may attract lighting strikes, but that scenario has very low probability given the fact that “lightning discharges” span distances of up to a few miles (kilometers) from the cloud to the earth.
 Typical lightning rods will decrease this span by just a few feet, which does not make any significant difference in the length of the discharge path.
-The bottom line is that events triggering lightning strikes are in the hands of Mother Nature and depend on quickly changing micro-conditions like humidity and pollution in the air, shape of the landscape etc…
+The bottom line is that events triggering lightning strikes are in the hands of Mother Nature and depend on quickly changing micro-conditions like humidity and pollution in the air, the shape of the landscape, etc…

 Franklin-Type Lightning Protection System (Source: Solarquotes (Australia), Image credit: Erico)

 Unfortunately, while the basic Franklin’s idea is still valid, today’s circumstances greatly changed the scope of the protection.
 Initially, the goal of lightning protection systems was to prevent damage to the house’s structure and potential fire by preventing discharge currents from passing through the structure.
-These days, a typical house with all its interior electrical installations (cables, appliances and tons of electronics) is much more “fragile” than in Franklin’s times.
+These days, a typical house with all its interior electrical installations (cables, appliances, and tons of electronics) is much more “fragile” than in Franklin’s times.
 That’s why each contemporary Lightning Protection System must include one more vital sub-system:

 d) Surge Protection (Suppression)

 Once the lightning directly strikes a house the protection system (if any) will channel the major part of the energy down to the ground.
-However, by the nature of physics, all metal (conductive) components of the house’s structure (interior electrical installations, water and gas pipes etc) will “compete” with the exterior protection system to provide extra discharging paths for lightning strikes.
+However, by the nature of physics, all metal (conductive) components of the house’s structure (interior electrical installations, water and gas pipes, etc) will “compete” with the exterior protection system to provide extra discharging paths for lightning strikes.

-Even the best lightning protection system cannot prevent side-flashings or “electro-magnetic couplings” from the main discharge path into wires and metal pipes.
+Even the best lightning protection system cannot prevent side-flashings or “electromagnetic couplings” from the main discharge path into wires and metal pipes.

 Such “infiltrations” of our interior installations will also take place from nearby lightning strikes (which are much more likely to happen than a direct strike).
 Simply speaking every wire, be it the power grid, telephone lines or coaxial (TV and Internet) cables will pick-up fractions of electromagnetic energy from lightning strikes and spread it along the networks.
 These short “bursts” of energy will manifest as voltage spikes well above standard 110/220Vac amplitudes and will destroy unprotected equipment.
 The sad fact is that modern houses are “stuffed” with sensitive electronics so the damage may be very costly.

-Note that fiberoptic cables (unless armored with metal sheath for mechanical protection) will not be part of the lightning discharge path.
+Note that fiberoptic cables (unless armored with a metal sheath for mechanical protection) will not be part of the lightning discharge path.